How to name a charity as a life insurance beneficiary

 Reach out to your favorite charities in advance

 Contacting a charity also helps make sure the gift is planned correctly, like listing the correct legal name and EIN.
-This also helps if you have specific uses you want the donation to support.
+This also helps if you have specific uses you want the donation to support with the death benefit.

 Lastly, it might make things easier on your loved ones later on.
 “Some people do hesitate to contact the charity because they don’t want to draw attention or don’t want to be committed to something that might change in the future,” Hicks says.
 “Charities know that situations change, and the $50,000 you planned to donate might turn into $5,000.
 Working with the charity can make those changes easier by making sure your gift planning is appropriate for you at all stages of life.”